martywallace/polyk/README.md

 ## Installation.

+It depends on how you are using PolyK.
+You can download and handle manually, use Bower or NPM.

-You can either download the file from the [downloads page](http://polyk.ivank.net/?p=download), or install with Bower:
+You can download the file from the [downloads page](http://polyk.ivank.net/?p=download).

+For use with as Bower package:

     $ bower install polyk

+To install as NPM package with either node, browserify, or webpack:

+    $ npm install -S polyk

 ## Resources.